Environmental justice: Indigenous environmental justice

-Slow violence

-The term "slow violence" was coined by author Rob Nixon in his 2011 book Slow Violence and the Environmentalism of the Poor.
-Slow violence is defined as "violence that occurs gradually and out of sight, a violence of delayed destruction that is dispersed across time and space, an attritional violence that is typically not viewed as violence at all".
-Examples include the effects of climate change, toxic drift, deforestation, oil spills, and the environmental aftermath of war.

-Slow violence exacerbates the vulnerability of ecosystems and of people who are poor, disempowered, and often involuntarily displaced, while fueling social conflicts that arise from desperation.
-Environmental justice as a social movement addresses environmental issues that may be defined as slow violence and otherwise may not be addressed by legislative bodies.

 Critical environmental justice

-Drawing on concepts of anarchism, posthumanism, critical theory, and intersectional feminism, author David Naguib Pellow created the concept of Critical Environmental Justice (CEJ).
+Drawing on concepts of anarchism, posthumanism, critical theory, and intersectional feminism, author David Pellow created the concept of Critical Environmental Justice (CEJ).
 Critical EJ is a perspective intended to address a number of limitations and tensions within EJ Studies.
 Critical EJ calls for scholarship that builds on environmental justice studies by questioning assumptions and gaps in earlier work, embracing greater interdisciplinary, and moving towards methodologies and epistemologies including and beyond the social sciences.
 Critical EJ scholars believe that multiple forms of inequality drive and characterize the experience of environmental injustice.

 Differentiation between conventional environmental studies and Critical EJ studies is done through four distinctive "pillars".
 These include: (1) intersectionality; (2) spatial and temporal scale; (3) working toward solutions and justice outside of the state; and (4) as beings as indispenable.

 In What is Critical Environmental Justice, Pellow explains:Where we find rivers dammed for hydropower plants we also tend to find indigenous peoples and fisherfolk, as well as other working people, whose livelihoods and health are harmed as a result; when sea life suffers from exposure to toxins such as mercury, we find that human beings also endure the effects of mercury when they consume those animals; and the intersecting character of multiple forms of inequality is revealed when nuclear radiation or climate change affects all species and humans across all social class levels, racial/ethnic groups, genders, abilities, and ages.